ehowang/aml_project/README.md

 jupyter lab
 ```

-Then, open the desired notebook (e.g., `Grp Proj.ipynb`) and run the cells.
+Then, open the desired notebook (e.g., `eda.ipynb`) and run the cells.